 Shirring is one of the most enjoyable sewing techniques I've learned over the years.
-There's just something incredibly satisfying about looking at those rows cinching up behind the presser foot and knowing it's going to look awesome when it's finished!
+There is something incredibly satisfying about looking at those rows cinching up behind the presser foot and knowing it's going to look awesome when it's finished!

 If you are one of the lucky few, your sewing machine will have a magical ability to look at that elastic thread and say "no problem, I've got this" and you are away and shirring without any trouble... but most of us are not so lucky and there is a bit of tweaking needed in order to get that elastic thread to behave itself.